SAP-archive/cloud-s4-sdk-pipeline/configuration.md

  If a property is configured in a step as well as the stage level, the stage level value takes precedence.

+### customDefaults
+Custom default configurations are user defined default pipeline configurations and can be used to share common configuration among different projects.
+For more information on how to configure custom default configurations, please refer to the documentation in [project-piper](https://sap.github.io/jenkins-library/configuration/#custom-default-configuration).

 ### General configuration

 | Property | Mandatory | Default Value | Description |